 Exploration and refinement of sculptural investigations towards a meaningful and personal body of work.
 Course is repeatable for credit; may be taken 3 times for a total of 9 credits.
-P: Art 321, degree-seeking student Fall and Spring.

 ART 431.
 Advanced Ceramics.
 3 Credits.

 Extension and development of ceramic techniques and aesthetics into a significant and personal body of work.
 Course is repeatable for credit; may be taken 3 times for a total of 9 credits.